shakfu/buildpy/README.md

 ### buildpy (go-edition)

-Under development: a translation of `buildpy` to golang.
+A golang version of `buildpy`.
 (Hey, Why not?!)

+Mostly mirrors the python version except for the following:

+- Can convert configuration into yaml